 Another act of evil was committed in the United States as I sit in front of my computer.
 Another mass shooting.
 This time at a shopping mall.

-Using the world “another” makes me feel uneasy.
+Using the word “another” makes me feel uneasy.
 I worry because it signals a normalization of these events.
 Normalization is acceptance.
 Acceptance of this sort, it seems to me, is evil.

 And those two evils are compounded by the same mix of platitudes and faux-outrage from politicians on both sides of the aisle.
-Men and women equally committed to doing nothing about a very real and solvable problem.2
+People who are equally committed to doing nothing about a very real and solvable problem.2

 Evil is real, it is present, and it is a problem.
 And it’s not just a problem in the immediate situation.
 Nor is it any of the other acts of evil happening in the world right now: